 The following links were provided by the regulatory authorities of OECD member countries and provide information that is relevant to a respective country's management of risk to pollinators, how they evaluate the need for mitigation, which types of mitigation options (i.e. label and non-label) are in use, as well as any educational or training resources used to mitigate potential risk to insect pollinators (Since each website has been developed independently, content, format and degree of information between websites will vary).

-Australia I Belgium I Canada I Germany I Ireland I Japan I Slovak Republic I Switzerland I United Kingdom I United States
+Australia I Belgium I Canada I Germany I Ireland I Italy I Japan I Netherlands I Slovak Republic I Switzerland I United Kingdom I United States

 - In Australia, the Australian Pesticides and Veterinary Medicines Authority (APVMA) has the national responsibility for approving labels for pesticide products (https://portal.apvma.gov.au/pubcris) while the use of these products is controlled under Australian state and territory law.

 - At present, the APVMA’s efforts on honey bee risk mitigation are in providing appropriate information, warnings and use instructions on product labels (with a focus on the neonicotinoid insecticides) and in considering the adequacy of current testing methods for examining the effects of crop protection products on bees.
-The web pages “Overview report on bee health and the use of neonicotinoids in Australia” and “Neonicotinoids and honey bee health in Australia” include information on the work the APVMA is undertaking on this issue and links to further information on pesticide label statements.
+The web pages “Overview report on bee health and the use of neonicotinoids in Australia” and “Roadmap for insect pollinator risk assessment in Australia” include information on the work the APVMA is undertaking on this issue and on suggested pesticide label statements.

 - In addition, Australian government departments and statutory authorities, as well as Australian states and territories have a large number of websites, documents and external links to educational information, non-label mitigation, laws and management tools aimed at managing pesticide risks to insect pollinators.
 For example, the following text lists several sites where such information can be found.